FH-Cloud-Computing/website/docs/lectures/3-iaas/index.md

 !!! note
-    If you try and set up a really old computer game like [Commander Keen](https://en.wikipedia.org/wiki/Commander_Keen) in DosBox you will realize that you have to provide the game itself with very hardware-specific settings.
+    If you try and set up a really old computer game like [Commander Keen](https://en.wikipedia.org/wiki/Commander_Keen) in [DOSBox](https://www.dosbox.com/) you will realize that you have to provide the game itself with very hardware-specific settings.
 You will, for example, have to provide details for your sound card.
 This is because the game itself incorporated sound card drivers for Sound Blaster 16 or Gravis Ultrasound cards.
 A game that would do this could not run in protected mode.

 To work around the problems with protected mode the 80386 successor introduced [virtual mode](https://en.wikipedia.org/wiki/Virtual_8086_mode).
 The new virtual 8086 mode (VM86) introduced a number of